 The Company relies on a limited number of third-party subcontractors and suppliers for the production of silicon wafers, packaging and certain other tasks.
 Disruption or termination of supply sources or subcontractors, including due to natural disasters such as an earthquake or other causes, could delay shipments and could have a material adverse effect on the Company.
 Although there are generally alternate sources for these materials and services, qualification of the alternate sources could cause delays sufficient to have a material adverse effect on the Company.
 Several of the Company's third-party subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Israel and Taiwan.
 A significant amount of the Company's assembly and test operations are conducted by third-party contractors in China, Malaysia, Taiwan, Thailand, South Korea and the Philippines.
-For fiscal years 2020, 2019 and 2018, approximately 24%, 16% and 20%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in Israel.
+For fiscal years 2020, 2019 and 2018, approximately 24%, 16% and 20%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in China.
+For fiscal years 2020, 2019 and 2018, approximately 11%, 11% and 14%, respectively, of the Company's silicon in terms of cost of wafers was supplied by a third-party foundry in Israel.
 These percentages could be higher in future periods.